Health Sciences : Nutritional Sciences

 The Nutritional Sciences track allows you to consider how the areas are interrelated and how best to educate individuals, communities and entire populations to improve overall health and wellness.

 You’ll have the opportunity to utilize state-of-the-art nutrition assessment and health science labs that provide you with opportunities to assess body composition, resting energy expenditure, and diet quality.
 Additionally, you’ll learn from faculty members whose research expertise includes nutrition, biochemistry, exercise, and medical nutrition therapy.

 The University of Cincinnati has established academic success criteria for first-year applicants to bachelor's degree programs.
 All students are encouraged to apply.
 Please visit High School Student Admissions for more information about first-year student admission requirements.

 Upon graduation, students will be well prepared for a career in the growing health and wellness industry.
-A degree in Health Sciences with a concentration in Nutritional Sciences will provide a wide variety of career opportunities such as:
+A degree in Health Sciences -Nutritional Sciences will provide a wide variety of career opportunities such as:

 - Health and wellness

 - Public and private recreation

 The scientific foundation of the Health Sciences -Nutritional Sciences curriculum will also give you the option to pursue graduate degrees in a variety of science-based graduate programs.
 With the selection of the appropriate level of coursework and completion of proper pre-requisite courses, students can apply for graduate programs in areas such as:

 - Nutritional Sciences